neverRare/typed-storage/README.md

 # TypedStorage

-A simple and lightweight Storage API wrapper for providing it meaningful types by converting strings from original Storage to usuable JavaScript values and vice versa in type-safe way.
-It works with both LocalStorage and SessionStorage.
+A simple and lightweight Storage API wrapper for providing it meaningful types.

+## Features

+- API similar to Storage but allows any kind of value in type-safe way
+- Customizable converters for fine grain control on how values are stored
+- Simple prefixes for organized structure of Storage
+- Overlapping keys are automatically handled as Error
+- Works with both `localStorage` and `sessionStorage`

 ## Installation